 The 1990s became another great period of trail building.
 With assistance from the National Park Service's River and Trail Conservation Assistance Program, the Long Path North Hiking Club was formed.
 Members of this organization have built and maintained over 75 miles of the Long Path through Schoharie and Albany Counties, and currently are developing a trail through Schenectady County.
 Additionally the Shawangunk Ridge Trail (SRT) was built connecting High Point, New Jersey with Minnewaska State Park in New York.
 The SRT provides an alternative route for the Long Path from Harriman State Park northwards.
 One can hike the Appalachian Trail from Harriman west to High Point State Park in New Jersey before heading north on the SRT to rejoin the main Long Path in Greenville, NY.** The SRT is co-aligned with the Long Path for the next 30-plus miles, when the Long Path heads north toward the Catskills, and the SRT continues east along existing trails into Minnewaska State Park and the Mohonk Preserve, toward Rosendale and the end of the Shawangunk Ridge.

-As of February 2016 the main section of the Long Path is a continuous 357-mile hiking trail that extends from New York City to Boyd Thacher State Park near the Village of Altamont, about 15 miles west of Albany (The alternate route of AT and SRT adds about 8 miles to the total).
-The trail has been extended across the Mohawk River to the Adirondacks (the description of a roadwalk to the Northville-Lake Placid Trail has been added), but until more of this route has been placed off-road it will not be a requirement for the end-to-end certificate.
+As of February 2016 the main section of the Long Path is a continuous 358-mile hiking trail that extends from New York City to Boyd Thacher State Park near the Village of Altamont, about 15 miles west of Albany (The alternate route of AT and SRT adds about 8 miles to the total).
+The trail has been extended across the Mohawk River to the Adirondacks (the description of a roadwalk to the Northville-Lake Placid Trail has been added), making the trail a total of 431 miles, but until more of this route has been placed off-road it will not be a requirement for the end-to-end certificate.

 The existing trail route constantly changes to adapt to private land changes.
 In the late 1970s and in the 1980s, the northward movement of suburbia began to have a major impact on the Long Path's trail system.
 Where it was once possible to get permission to build a trail with just a knock on a door and a handshake, formal agreements were now required.
 The ridge tops where the trail passed were no longer immune to development.
 In some areas, the trail had to be moved from the woods to public roadways.
 In other places, bucolic country roads followed by the trail became suburban thoroughfares.